 Are you a Denver homeowner?

 If so, then you’ve probably experienced a leaky toilet at one time or another.
-This is obviously an annoying problem that can quickly escalate to a big mess.
+This is obviously an annoying problem that can quickly escalate into a major issue.

-The key is understanding how to repair the toilet before things get out of control.
+The key is understanding how to repair the toilet before issues escalate.

 Common Signs That a Toilet Is Leaking